-In my wife and I’s Top 100 Bar Quest, there’s one ingredient that is a surefire order every time:
+In me and my wife’s Top 100 Bar Quest, there’s one ingredient that is a surefire order every time:

 If we see a drink on the menu that has

 We’d been out and about in London, and decided since we were in the area, to go waltz into the Connaught Bar for the first time.

 If you’ve never been to Connaught before, picture the fanciest bar you’ve ever been in.
 Then double the fancy-ness, and you have Connaught.

 While I opted for their staple martini, Tate ordered a

 Now despite our love for the exotic, tart fruit, we’d never actually made any

 To be honest, it was mostly because we weren’t exactly sure how to go about making